Profit-Driven Team Grouping in Social Networks: LP-Based Approximation Algorithms

 \section{LP-Based Approximation Algorithms}

-In this section, we give a $\max\{\mu/\Delta, \mu /2\sqrt{m}\}$-approximation algorithm for \textsc{TeamGrouping}, where $\mu$ is the approximation factor of the algorithm for the \textsc{MincostTeamSelection} problem, and $\Delta=\max_{C\in \mathcal{C}_t\in \mathbf{C}} |C|$, i.e., the size of the largest minimal team.
-The formal definition of \textsc{MincostTeamSelection} will be introduced in Definition \ref{def:min}.
+In this section, we give a $\max\{\mu/\Delta, \mu /2\sqrt{m}\}$-approximation algorithm for \textbf{P.1}, where $1/\mu$ is the approximation factor of the algorithm for the \textsc{MincostTeamSelection} problem, which is formally defined in Definition \ref{def:min}, and $\Delta:=\max_{C\in \mathcal{C}} |C|$ is the size of the largest minimal team.
+Our algorithm consists of two phases: we first solve the LP relaxation of the original problem to obtain a fractional solution (Section \ref{sec:LP Relaxation}) and then use this fractional solution to compute a group of teams (Section \ref{sec:approxi}).